 - Clear Limits —Remove the visibility settings.

 The Effects tools change the visual appearance of a symbolized feature layer.
-For more information about these tools, see Apply visual effects.
+For more information about these tools, see Apply transparency and blending modes.
 Choose one of the following tools:

 - Transparency slider —Increase the transparency of the selected layer, revealing underlying features.